 - Tenant referencing fees

-Read more: Commercial Property Investment Explained
+You may also like to read: Commercial Property Investment Explained

 - Property maintenance and repairs

-- Utility bills (if paid by the landlord)
+- Utility bills paid by the landlord

 Have A Question or Need Some Help?